 Apprenticeships are increasing in popularity, and students have secured excellent placements at destinations such as Goonhilly, SERCO and Francis Clark accountants.
 We have an ever-growing network of potential future apprenticeship providers, and look forward to hosting our annual apprenticeship fair in January 2020.

-We have been recognised by the Royal Navy for the support and guidance we offer prospective Armed Forces candidates, and are always delighted to hear back from previous students once they have completed their basic training.
+We have also been recognised by the Royal Navy for the support and guidance we offer prospective Armed Forces candidates, and are always delighted to hear back from previous students once they have completed their basic training.

 Not only do we value the academic progress of students, the College endeavours to make Post 16 an enriching experience.
 The College offers supportive tutors, a varied enrichment programme and Sports Academies.
 Our football team are County champions, and our netball team were the County social league winners last year.